 Data entry for the 2016 Houston Area HIV Care Services Needs Assessment was performed by trained staff and interns at the RWPC Office of Support using simple numerical coding.
 Skip-logic questions were entered based on first-order responses; and affirmative responses only were entered for "checkall" questions.
 Additional variables were recoded during data entry and data cleaning.
 Surveys that could not be accurately entered by staff were eliminated (n=7).
 Data were periodically reviewed for quality assurance, and a line-list level data cleaning protocol was applied prior to analysis.
 In addition, a data weighting syntax was created and applied to the sample for: sex at birth, primary race/ethnicity, and age group based on a three-level stratification of current HIV prevalence for the Houston EMA (2014), producing a total weighted sample size of 507 (11% in Spanish).
 Missing or invalid survey entries are excluded from analysis per variable; therefore, denominators vary across results.
-Also, proportions may not sum to 100% for every variable due to "check-all" responses. missing or All data management and analysis was performed in IBM© SPSS© Statistics (v.
-19). and QSR International© NVivo 10.
+Also, proportions are not calculated with a denominator of 507 surveys for every variable due to missing or "check-all" responses.
+All data management and analysis was performed in IBM© SPSS© Statistics (v.
+19). and QSR International[®] NVivo 10.